ez2torta/tvtxt/README.md

 ## Disclaimer

 This is a live transcription and visual description of the Al Jazeera English channel.
 No data is stored.
-You can view the code at [https://github.com/aastroza/leotele](https://github.com/aastroza/leotele)

-## License

-MIT License